2007 December » Manolo for the Home

 Friday, December 21st, 2007

 It’s shaping up to be one of those days.
-You know, one of those days where you forget to put the filter carriage into the coffee maker and coffee goes absolutely everywhere before the darn thing belches out a never ending wave of coffee grounds?
-No kidding, this just happened to me about fifteen minutes ago, and I’ve been sopping up wet grounds ever since.
+You know, one of those days where you forget to put the filter carriage into the coffeemaker and coffee goes absolutely everywhere before the darn thing belches out a never ending wave of coffee grounds?
+No kidding, this just happened to me and my coffeemaker about fifteen minutes ago, and I’ve been sopping up wet grounds ever since.

 3-c.
 Stovetop Espresso MakerBialetti 6-c.
 Dama Pink Stovetop Espresso Maker